triptease/docs/consent.md

 </script>
 ```

-The attribute can be set or updated and the Triptease script will automatically detect the change and make sure only the correct
+The attribute can be set or updated.
+Triptease script will automatically detect a change in the attribute and ensure
-storage mechanisms are allowed and that the correct Triptease products are loaded.
+that the storage mechanisms used and products loaded are as per the updated value.

 This attribute can have any of the following values: `none`, `essential`, `functionality`, `performance`, `marketing`, `all`